-The controller generates a low-side pulse every four clock cycles to refresh the BST capacitor during low-dropout operation.
-This guarantees that the MAX16955 operates in dropout mode during undervoltage transients like cold crank.
+The controller generates a low-side pulse every eight clock cycles to refresh the BST capacitor during lowdropout operation.
+This guarantees that the MAX16952 operates in dropout mode during undervoltage transients like cold crank.
+See the Boost-Flying Capacitor Selection section for more details.